 Teachers and Children Reimagine Literacy at the Literacy and Media Center

 Bridget Dalton and Silvia Noguerón-Liu

 This project aims to develop a Literacy & Media Center in an after-school setting at Lafayette Elementary.
 In collaboration with Principal Jackman, CU Boulder faculty will co-direct the center and serve as instructors of two literacy masters’ courses onsite on the topics of Digital Literacy and Literacy Assessment.
 In these courses, master’s students (who are practicing, certified teachers) will serve as tutors/facilitators of Center activities for Lafayette Students.
 The program will address mutual goals of innovation and improvement in professional development, technology integration, and literacy assessment.
 It will employ a design-based intervention research approach, working in collaboration with the school principals and teachers, master’s students, and participating children.
 An advisory board consults and provides feedback on center activities.
-The importance of digital literacies is reflected in recent updates of national standards for students and teachers, and meaningful technology integration is an urgent need expressed by teachers, schools, and districts and is inadequately addressed in current teacher in-service and professional development; in particular, ways to evaluate tools and best practices to align technology use with instructional goals.
-The need is especially urgent given recent news that the digital divide continues to exist — not in access to technology, but in access to rich learning experiences where students design, compose, invent, and communicate about things that matter.
+The importance of digital literacies is reflected in recent updates of national standards for students and teachers, and meaningful technology integration is an urgent need expressed by teachers, schools, and districts.
+It’s especially urgent given news that the digital divide continues to exist not only in access to technology but in access to rich learning experiences where students design, compose, invent, and communicate about things that matter.